FilteredStudio/BuiltIn-Manager/README.md

 # BuiltIn-Manager
+An easy to use tool for managing installed BuiltIn plugins in your Roblox Studio installation.
+To get started, navigate to the [releases](https://github.com/MrSprinkleToes/BuiltIn-Manager/releases), find the latest release, and download `builtinmanager.exe`.
+Alternatively, you can build the tool yourself (or run it as a python script) by downloading the repository and following the instructions in [Building](#building).
 ## Questions
 ### What is BuiltIn Manager?
 BuiltIn Manager is an easy to use program for managing installed BuiltIn plugins in your Roblox Studio installation.